opensearch-project/opensearch-catalog/integrations/security/OCSF_1_1_0/readme.md

 ### 5. Create the OSI pipeline
 Follow the instructions from the `Configure OpenSearch Ingestion` section in the existing [blog post](https://aws.amazon.com/blogs/big-data/generate-security-insights-from-amazon-security-lake-data-using-amazon-opensearch-ingestion/).
 However, use the configuration specified in the `OSI-pipeline.yaml` file instead of the blog post.
 Update the `queue_url`, `sts_role_arn`, `region`, and `host` fields.

-## To do: Convert these instructions into an integration